wp-plugins/mooberry-book-manager/README.txt

 Tags: book, author, publisher, writer, books, writing, publishing, authors, library, book store, book management Requires at least: 3.8.0
 Tested up to: 4.2.4
-Stable tag: 2.1
+Stable tag: 2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 An easy-to-use system for authors.
-Add your new book to your site in less than 5 minutes.
+Add your new book to your site in minutes, including links for purchase or download, sidebar widgets, and more.

 == Description ==